SOCIETY & JOBLESSNESS

-- Current consumption and the overall economy are built on the shifting sands of low-cost money and considerable debt.
+- In 2019, consumption and the overall economy are built on the shifting sands of low-cost money and considerable debt.
 In the U.S., almost 80% of all workers are living paycheck to paycheck, with less than $400 saved to pay an unexpected expense.
-Corporate credit ratings are being downgraded at an unprecedented rate, with trillions of bonds coming due in the next few years.
-We are coming to the end of a 60+ year period of overall economic growth, which will result in major job loss.
-When the economy cycle starts to recover, many of the job lost will be replaced by automation.
+Corporate credit ratings are being downgraded at an unprecedented rate, with US$4 trillions of bonds coming due in 2019-22.
+Some time in this period, we will come to the end of 60+ years of overall economic growth (with a few blips along the way), which will result in major job loss.
+When the economy cycle starts to recover, many of the jobs lost will be replaced by automation.

 LEARN FROM THESE YOUTUBE VIDEOS